ica4c/restcord/docs/_docs/Channel/Get Channel.md

 ## Description

 Get a channel by ID.
+If the channel is a thread, a thread member object is included in the returned result.

 ## Parameters